 Because of the need to achieve a more realistic natural look, lace frontals are more expensive to buy than lace closures.
-While lace frontals needs fewer raw Indian bundles, the freedom of versatility to style any desired look which it offers, will explain the spike in the price of the lace frontal.
+While lace frontals need fewer raw Indian bundles, the freedom of versatility to style any desired look which it offers will explain the spike in the price of the lace frontal.

 How to install a lace frontal